- Attendance policy

 - Missing class time will have a negative effect on your class participation points.
 Participation accounts for approximately 20% of your class grade.
 Please refer to your instructors' syllabi for information about their grading policies.

-- If you miss more than 10% of your classes, you will receive an email notification from the CELCIS office and may be required to meet with the CELCIS director or assistant director.
+- If you miss more than 10% of your classes, you will receive an email notification from the CELCIS office and may be required to meet with the CELCIS chair or assistant director.

 - You will receive an INITIAL violation notice from the CELCIS office.
 You must contact the assistant director within 5 business days.
 If you believe the records are incorrect, you may appeal within the 5 business days.